Chin Reduction Surgery / Genioplasty

 3. Chin Reduction by T-Osteotomy, V-Line surgery

-This procedure is to achieve a V-shaped face with a balance between jaw and chin, especially in cases of a short chin and broad face.
-The surgeon will create v-line surgery , and make a balance facial proportion
+This is a procedure to achieve a V-shaped face with a balance between jaw and chin.
+It is especially useful in cases where patients have a short chin and a broad face.

 Picture 3.1 Chin reduction by T-Osteotomy, V-Line surgery

-- Do not over-exercise within one month after the surgery
+- Do not perform strenuous activity for one month after the surgery.

 - Nerve Injury